bedops/bedops/docs/content/reference/file-management/compression/starch-specification.rst

 The ``duplicateElementExists`` key specifies if there is a duplicate BED element somewhere within the compressed chromosome stream.
 A duplicate element is defined by matching chromosome name and start and stop coordinates; id, score, strand and other optional information are ignored when determining if a duplicate element exists.

 The ``nestedElementExists`` key specifies if there is a nested BED element somewhere within the compressed chromosome stream.
 Refer to BEDOPS documentation to see how :ref:`nested elements <nested_elements>` are defined.

+The ``signature`` key, available in v2.2 archives, specifies the Base64-encoded SHA-1 data integrity signature generated from the transformed chromosome stream (not the raw BED data, but the reduced or transformed form that is compressed).
+This can be used to compare the transformed bytes for chromosomes from different archives, or to validate the genomic data in a Starch archive by chromosome, or in entirety.

 .. _starch_archive_metadata_offset: